PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 `mean_abs=3.4909796139056033e-06`, `rmse=7.162934073986925e-05`, and cosine
 similarity `0.9994290428305682`.

-The managed Tier 0–4 profile now records 365 passes, 6 `missing_tflite_report`, 23 `tflite_fail`, and 26 excluded historical timeouts.
+The managed Tier 0–4 profile now records 366 passes, 6 `missing_tflite_report`, 22 `tflite_fail`, and 26 excluded historical timeouts.
-There are 29 active non-passes.
-The next accuracy failures without an explicit normalized cause are the two GridSample models named below; earlier failures in managed order now have documented quantization/runtime semantics.
+There are 28 active non-passes.
+The next failure without an explicit normalized cause is the Tier 4 model `LibreRFDETRn.onnx`; earlier failures in managed order now have documented quantization/runtime semantics.

+`rf-detr-nano.onnx` is promoted from its historical conversion failure to a normal accuracy pass without a model-specific workaround.
+Its sequential fixed-seed run compares both `pred_boxes` and `pred_logits` with no skip:
+`evaluation_pass=true`, `max_abs=0.000102996826171875`,
+`mean_abs=5.465599675581121e-06`, `rmse=1.015673578580791e-05`, and cosine
+similarity `0.9999999999986942`.
+The source graph has 770 nodes and the lowered graph has 722 nodes, keeping this recovery inside the Tier 3 active gate.

 `best.onnx` and `best_org.onnx` remain failures rather than receiving a relaxed tolerance.
 Both simplify to the same 516-node Q/DQ graph and produce identical